Graduate Scholars Program

-The Princeton Grad Scholars Program (GSP) is an exciting new program designed for entering first-year graduate students to experience academic, social, and community support during their first year of graduate school.
+The Princeton Grad Scholars Program (GSP) is an exciting new program designed for entering first-year graduate students from diverse backgrounds to experience academic, social, and community support during their first year of graduate school.

 The program has three goals: